Dawar/typescript-library-tutorial/README.md

 ## Spiel

 So, you want to build a Typescript library with sub modules or sub directories as well as top level exports?
-Similiar to popular libraries like Angular Material or rxjs or lodash, where you can both import from the main package like this:
+Similiar to popular libraries like rxjs where you can both import from the main package and sub packages like this:

 ```ts
 import { Observable } from 'rxjs';